ldn-softdev/jtc/User Guide.md

 "number": "358-303-0373"
 bash $
 ```
-Some of the values are `street address`, some are the phone `number`.
+Some of the values are `street address`es, some are the phone `number`s.
 Say, we want to dump only the phone records.
 Knowing the label
 of the phone numbers (`"number"`), it's achievable via this notation:
 ```bash
 bash $ <ab.json jtc -w'[number]:<5>R:' -l